Shalom Hanoch: Adam Betoch Azmo

 After Tamouz disbanded, Hanoch released his first Hebrew solo album – Adam Betoch Azmo (1977, A Man Inside Himself).
-The songs were mainly quiet and in minor keys, including Adam Betoch Azmo, Ir Zara (Foreign Town), Tiyul LeYafo (A Trip to Jaffa), and Rack Lirkod (Just Dance).
+The songs were mainly quiet and in minor keys, including Adam Betoch Azmo, Ir Zara (Foreign Town), Tiyul LeYafo (A Trip to Jaffa), and Rak Lirkod (Just Dance).
 Most of these songs talked about Hanoch's life, after a bitter divorce from his wife.
-In 1978 Hanoch performed in the Neviot Festival.
+In 1978, Hanoch performed at the Neviot Festival.
 The performances there were very successful, and made Hanoch an esteemed rock singer.
-At this time, Hanoch recorded his song – Haya Kedai (It Was Worth It), which was a huge success.
+At this time, Hanoch recorded his song – Haya Kedai (It Was Worth It), which was a major success.

 In 1979, Arik Einstein and Shalom Hanoch started an elaborately produced joint tour.
 The performance was recorded in Heichal HaTarbut and was released as Arik Einstein VeShalom Hanoch BeHofa'a Meshutefet.
-This album contained new songs of both Einstein and Hanoch, and two medleys (almost 20 minutes long each) of their best songs from their albums in the 1970s.
+This album contained new songs by Einstein and Hanoch and two medleys (almost 20 minutes long each) of the best songs from their albums in the 1970s.

-In 1980 Hanoch produced Einstein's MiShirei Sasha Argov.
-In the same year he also wrote and composed Shir Lelo Shem for Yehudit Ravitz, which was written in memory of Shalom's nephew, Avshalom, in November.
+In 1980, Hanoch produced Einstein's MiShirei Sasha Argov.
+In the same year, he also wrote and composed Shir Lelo Shem for Yehudit Ravitz, which was written in memory of Shalom's nephew, Avshalom, in November.
 Hanoch also composed a few songs for Einstein's album Hamush BeMishkafaim (Armed with Glasses), and composed Nurit Galron's very well known song – Ki HaAdam Etz HaSade.